John F. Finerty

-John Frederick Finerty (September 10, 1846 – June 10, 1908) was a U.S. Representative from Illinois.
+John Frederick Finerty (September 10, 1846 – June 10, 1908) was a prominent journalist and U.S. Congressional Representative from Illinois.

-Biography
+Early life

+Finerty was born in Galway, Ireland to M. J. Finerty, editor of the Galway Vindicator, and Margaret Finerty (née Flynn).
+He was left in the care of an uncle upon the early passing of his father.
+Finerty received a strong education at national schools and from private tutors.
+History and literature were his favorite subjects.
+At the age of eleven, he moved to Tipperary, where he was influenced by Irish patriot Father John Kenyon.
+Finerty became an Irish nationalist and joined the National Brotherhood of St. Patrick.
+A year later, in the midst of the Civil War, he fled to the United States to avoid arrest in Ireland for his activities.

+Journalistic career

-Born in Galway, Ireland, Finerty completed preparatory studies.
-He immigrated to the United States in 1864.
-He enlisted in the Union Army during the Civil War and served in the Ninety-ninth Regiment, New York State Militia.
+Finerty enlisted in the Union Army and served in the Ninety-ninth Regiment of the New York State Militia.
 He was a war correspondent for the Chicago Times in the Sioux War of 1876, in the Northern Indian (Sioux) War of 1879, in the Ute campaign of 1879, and afterward in the Apache campaign of 1881.
 He was a correspondent in Washington, D.C. during the sessions of the Forty-sixth Congress (1879–1881).
-He established the Citizen, a weekly newspaper, in Chicago in 1882.
+He established the Citizen, an Irish weekly newspaper, in Chicago in 1882.